-Up until the COVID-19 pandemic hit, recent years had shown a steady growth in worldwide student mobility.
-The OECD estimated that the total number of international students worldwide would exceed 8 million by 2025, a number that sat at 5.6 million in 2020.
-However, with travel restrictions preventing international students from crossing borders to attend universities and other higher education institutions over the recent academic years, international student mobility has been significantly impacted.
+Until the COVID-19 pandemic hit in recent years, they had shown a steady growth in worldwide student mobility.
+The OECD estimated that the total number of international students worldwide would exceed 8 million by 2025, which sat at 5.6 million in 2020.
+However, with travel restrictions preventing international students from crossing borders to attend universities and other higher education institutions, global student mobility has been significantly impacted over the recent academic years.

 As restrictions ease and international travel becomes feasible once again, it’s more important than ever for higher education institutions to have a plan in place to attract international students.
-Rather than scaling back on international recruitment campaigns, it’s imperative that institutions take advantage of the suppressed demand, and enhance them to reflect the current climate.
-Yet, in this time of budget cuts and unforeseeable circumstances, achieving such goals is no straightforward task, and for most higher education institutions, resource efficiency is increasingly a necessity.
+Rather than scaling back on global recruitment campaigns, institutions must take advantage of the suppressed demand and enhance them to reflect the current climate.
+Yet, in this time of budget cuts and unforeseeable circumstances, achieving such goals is no straightforward task, and for most higher education institutions, resource efficiency is increasingly necessary.

-Implementing these types of initiatives successfully requires a willingness to adapt to rapidly shifting student engagement expectations, understanding not only the continuous advances in available technological tools but the cultural nuances of various target markets.
+Implementing these initiatives successfully requires a willingness to adapt to rapidly shifting student engagement expectations and understanding the continuous advances in available technological tools and the cultural nuances of various target markets.
 No small challenge!

-Going global takes more than just talking the talk – many higher ed institutions passively court foreign students with little more than an international page on their website and perhaps some “one-size-fits-all” attempts at social media or PPC ads in other markets.
+You may ask: how do I recruit students internationally?
+Going global takes more than just talking the talk – many higher education institutions passively court foreign students with little more than an international page on their website and perhaps some “one-size-fits-all” attempts at social media or PPC ads in other markets.
 While this might be enough for super-brands like Harvard, the vast majority of colleges and universities with international enrollment increases cite active recruitment as the reason for their success.

-Making internationalization a true priority means taking a longer term, bigger picture view of its role in enhancing your institution.
-More and more universities are publicly declaring internationalization a key component of future success, embedded in strategic plans or elaborated upon in high level documents.
+Making internationalization a true priority means taking a longer-term, bigger-picture view of its role in enhancing your institution.
+More and more universities publicly declare internationalization as a key component of future success, embedded in strategic plans or elaborated upon in high-level documents.

 Example: The University of Leeds is one of many institutions that increasingly market themselves to international students.
-The university’s international admissions pages stress the diversity and global orientation of their institution, and highlight the extensive range of services they offer for students coming from abroad.
+The university’s international admissions pages stress its institution’s diversity and global orientation and highlight the extensive range of services it offers for students from abroad.

-Expanding strategic international partnerships, research collaborations, exchange and study abroad programs, and alumni relations can greatly enhance a university’s educational capabilities, student opportunities and participation, brand reputation and much more.
-For example, the University of Leeds advertises themselves as one of the universities belonging to the World Universities Network, consisting of research intensive institutions which work to address globally significant issues.
+Expanding strategic international partnerships, research collaborations, exchange and study abroad programs, and alumni relations can greatly enhance a university’s educational capabilities, student opportunities and participation, brand reputation, and more.
+For example, the University of Leeds advertises itself as one of the universities belonging to the World Universities Network, consisting of research-intensive institutions that work to address globally significant issues.

-Colleges can strive to improve the experiences of incoming international students, thus growing valuable word-of-mouth referrals among other benefits, by broadening orientation services and retention tactics.
-Promoting internationalization means providing the pathways for growth, including resources for increasingly culturally diverse students (and staff) on campus to learn from each other.
+Colleges can strive to improve the experiences of incoming international students, thus increasing valuable word-of-mouth referrals and other benefits, by broadening orientation services and retention tactics.
+Promoting internationalization means providing pathways for growth, including resources for increasingly culturally diverse students (and staff) on campus to learn from each other.

 These are all long-term projects demanding visionary leadership – but what can schools do right now for more immediate results?

-A good international student recruitment campaign begins with establishing and communicating clear goals for the number and types of students desired, and leveraging enrollment data to forecast trends and develop realistic targets.
+An excellent international student recruitment campaign begins with establishing and communicating clear goals for the number and types of students desired and leveraging enrollment data to forecast trends and develop realistic targets.

-Focus initial efforts by choosing markets with the best potential for your institution – likely typical leading countries of origin (China, India, South Korea) but sometimes smaller nations that have an established presence at your school.
+Focus initial efforts by choosing markets with the best potential for your institution – likely typical leading countries of origin (China, India, South Korea) but sometimes smaller nations with an established presence at your school.
 Also consider focusing marketing efforts according to preferred academic discipline and degree type.

-Google AdWords has a free Keyword Planner tool for searching keyword and ad group ideas, but keep in mind that Google isn’t the most popular search engine in several important source countries.
-For instance, any school looking to utilize PPC for international student recruitment in China will need to conduct campaigns on Baidu, the country’s dominant search engine.
+Google AdWords has a free Keyword Planner tool for searching keyword and ad group ideas, but remember that Google isn’t the most popular search engine in several important source countries.
+For instance, any school looking to utilize PPC for international student recruitment in China must conduct campaigns on Baidu, the country’s dominant search engine.

-Before launching a PPC campaign, it is essential that ad copy fits the requirements for the applicable platform, landing pages have been created on your website and analytics tracking has been established.
-Landing pages must meet expectations created by the ad copy and concisely convince prospects to take the next steps, such as completing an application or “request information” form.
+Before launching a PPC campaign, ad copy must fit the requirements for the applicable platform, landing pages must be created on your website, and analytics tracking must be established.
+Landing pages must meet expectations created by the ad copy and concisely convince prospects to take the following steps, such as completing an application or “request information” form.

 Example: The University of Georgia has a custom Chinese landing page for its Intensive English Program to increase the likelihood of generating inquiries from prospective students from China.

-Going mobile has been another top priority for higher education marketing in the last few years, but with significant worldwide increases in mobile phone usage since the onset of the pandemic, it’s become even more important.
-Optimizing for mobile-device usage is even more crucial for international recruitment, since a majority of users in several source countries are mobile-exclusive.
+Going mobile has been another top priority for higher education marketing in recent years.
+Still, with significant worldwide increases in mobile phone usage since the onset of the pandemic, it’s become even more critical.
+Optimizing for mobile-device use is even more crucial for international recruitment since most users in several source countries are mobile-exclusive.
 Given that a negative mobile experience on a website is enough to make users 62% less likely to make a purchase, ensuring that your school’s website is compatible with mobile devices can reduce the odds that your prospects leave your website and move on to the next potential college on their list.
-Make sure you have your most important bases covered when developing for task-driven mobile searchers – top selling points of your school, programs and admission info, videos and application forms are among the most popular features to include.
+Ensure you have your most important bases covered when developing for task-driven mobile searchers – top selling points of your school, programs and admission info, videos, and application forms are among the most popular features to include.
 Shorter forms are far more likely to convert.
-International students will also want to know things like financial and study permit details.
+International students will also want to know financial and study permit details.

 One of the biggest challenges of internationalization is developing your website to appeal to multiple markets and languages.
-There are many ways you can design the international sections of your website, such as using a top-level folder on the same domain as your other content, a subdomain for specific languages, or developing a microsite for specific countries or regions.
-Each has its own advantages and disadvantages, and much will depend on the needs of your school.
+You can design the international sections of your website in many ways, such as using a top-level folder on the same domain as your other content, a subdomain for specific languages, or developing a microsite for particular countries or regions.
+Each has its advantages and disadvantages, and much will depend on the needs of your school.
 Check out our blog on International SEO for a good primer on the differences between the three.

-Example: The University of Michigan uses a subdomain for each of the different language versions of its website.
-Subdomains make it easier for search engines to index your content and allow you to have a local IP address, but require a separate SEO strategy from your main site, and may not be as trusted by local users as addresses in their own region.
+Example: The University of Michigan uses a subdomain for each language version of its website.
+Subdomains make it easier for search engines to index your content and allow you to have a local IP address.
+However, they require a separate SEO strategy from your leading site and may not be as trusted by local users as addresses in their region.

-Keep in mind that search engines won’t give your pages the same value if they think it’s only an auto-translation (or if content is out of date), and to avoid the issue of duplicate content you must create the proper links between translated content to alert them if it’s a translation.
+Remember that search engines won’t give your pages the same value if they think it’s only an auto-translation (or if the content is outdated).
+To avoid the issue of duplicate content, you must create the proper links between translated content to alert them if it’s a translation.
 Alternate hreflang link tags let search engines know how content should be prioritized.

-When developing any content for international audiences, it is vital to understand your target market as much as possible, including the local language (in the way that prospects actually speak), cultural norms and expectations, and priorities in education search.
-Try using student assistants to help develop or translate content and always test with various groups to ensure that messaging is clear.
+When developing content for international audiences, it is vital to understand your target market as much as possible, including the local language (in how prospects speak), cultural norms and expectations, and priorities in education search.
+Try using student assistants to help develop or translate content, and always test with various groups to ensure that messaging is clear.

-Social media can be a valuable tool for discovering more about prospect groups through online conversations, informal surveys and the types of posts that receive greater interaction.
-Communication on these networks can serve to filter unqualified prospects and reveal insights about language proficiency, interests and your brand perception.
+Social media can be a valuable tool for discovering more about prospect groups through online conversations, informal surveys, and the types of posts that receive more significant interaction.
+Communication on these networks can filter unqualified prospects and reveal insights about language proficiency, interests, and brand perception.
 It is an opportunity to showcase different sides of your institution and reinforce alumni successes.

-Additionally, it’s important to tailor your content and social media strategy to reflect the current climate, where students who’ve been confined to their home countries during the pandemic are seeking new opportunities across borders once again.
+Additionally, it’s essential to tailor your content and social media strategy to reflect the current climate, where students confined to their home countries during the pandemic are seeking new opportunities across borders once again.
 Research shows that during the pandemic, the amount of social media usage by students from many target countries has increased significantly.
-Thus, it’s important for higher education institutions to formulate content and messages which attract these students, as they’ll be more likely to engage with it.
+Thus, higher education institutions must formulate content and messages that attract these students, as they’ll be more likely to engage with it.

-Keep in mind that the social media landscape of many international countries is drastically different.
-Schools recruiting international students in China, for instance, need to establish a presence on the country’s hugely popular domestic social networks, such as WeChat and Sina Weibo, in order to connect with prospective students.
+Remember that the social media landscapes of many international countries are drastically different.
+For instance, schools recruiting international students in China need to establish a presence on the country’s hugely popular domestic social networks, such as WeChat and Sina Weibo, to connect with prospective students.

 It is important that inquiries from all prospects, domestic or international, are addressed effectively and promptly.
-Students expect a quick email response, even if it is initially an auto-response with some helpful links – Hotcourses Abroad found that if given two similar universities, students from China, India, Thailand, Vietnam and Singapore would choose the one that responded fastest.
-Prospects prefer personalized responses signed by a staff member they can continue correspondence with.
+Students expect a quick email response, even if it is initially an auto-response with some helpful links – Hotcourses Abroad found that if given two similar universities, students from China, India, Thailand, Vietnam, and Singapore would choose the one that responded fastest.
+Prospects prefer personalized responses signed by a staff member with whom they can continue correspondence.

 - Address the student by name